Risk Management

 (5) Continuous liquidation of assets in the Real Estate Business

 In the Real Estate Business, SG Realty Co., Ltd. plays a central role in the utilization of assets such as management and operation of assets at the Group's business sites, development of large facilities and conversion of existing facilities for different uses.
-Furthermore, assets are effectively utilized and the financial position is improved by converting the distribution facilities owned and used by the Group and multi-tenant distribution facilities into trust beneficiary interests and selling them, and operating revenues and operating income are recorded as a result.
+Furthermore, operating revenue and operating profit are also generated through balance sheet management, including the flexible sale of logistics facilities owned or used by the Group, as well as multi-tenant logistics facilities developed by the Group, such as by converting these assets into trust beneficiary interests.

 (6) Serious accidents